2023-2024 Season Officials Guidelines

 in the game.
 Do not let the game get out of hand because of coach behavior.
 Coach behavior is contagious and fans will generally follow the lead of their coach.
 Arrogant and discourteous behavior from an official is also not acceptable.
 During the game, when the behavior of the coaches, teams, and/or fans appears to be getting out of control, you need to call the coaches and captains together.
 Explain that the contest cannot continue if behavior does not improve.
 Do not

 confront fans during the game.
 Fan behavior is primarily the responsibility of the home team and secondarily the visiting team.
-The “building official” is responsible to identify any misbehaving fans and request they behave or leave the gym.
+The “building manager” is responsible to identify any misbehaving fans and request they behave or leave the gym.
 DO NOT

 call a technical on a fan.